harsh9975/DSA450-js/readme.md

 ### Divide and Conquer

 Divide and conquer involves breaking a problem into smaller subproblems, solving them independently, and combining their solutions to solve the original problem.

-## Usage

-Each data structure and algorithm is implemented in JavaScript and accompanied by examples and explanations.
-Clone the repository and explore the code to enhance your understanding of these concepts.